Personal Assistant Resume: Example and Tips

 - Work history Describe your professional experience and focus on your success in previous roles.
 Highlight projects where you took on additional responsibilities rather than routine tasks.
 When highlighting achievements, use statistics to demonstrate your success.
 For example: “Initiated interdepartmental training program that resulted in 25% increase in productivity.”

 - Education In additional to any college or vocational degrees, list courses that show you’ve broadened your skills and knowledge, including:

 • Office management

 See Why My Perfect Resume is a 5-Star Resume Builder

 Find the Right Template for your Resume

-Stay focused on highlighting your skills, achievements, qualifications and experience while leaving your resume formatting worries with us, using these professionally-designed templates:
+Stay focused on highlighting your skills, achievements, qualifications and experience while leaving your resume formatting worries with us, using these professionally-designed templates and our resume builder: